tamminenibhavya/Windturbineproject/bundle/README.md

 The layers are structured as follows:

 - **Bronze Layer**: Ingests raw files into the bronze layer using Databricks Auto Loader for seamless incremental data processing.
 Auto Loader is leveraged for its ability to handle large-scale data ingestion with minimal latency, ensuring that the pipeline can process data of any size efficiently.
+Once the given CSV files are loaded to volumes,they were easily been processed and more can be appended in future and the pipeline processed them incrementally at scale.

 - **Silver Layer**: Applies data cleansing and transformation, including:
     1. Removing duplicate rows.